top of page

 repro-m1923_med_hr.jpeg

-I have been asked this time and time again....
-Of course one of the easiest ways to get a complete set of webbing in one go, in fact to transform yourself into a SOF one hit wonder 101st farb trooper would be to buy the whole lot in one swift and easy order from them.
-Complete with shoulder holsters, cut-up parachute flag, Toccoa T-Shirt, Sunglasses... the only thing they don't supply is a fat cigar for you to chomp on.
-Yes its easy, yes its cheap, yes it'll arrive fast...is it either good or acceptable...
+I have been asked this time and time again...
+Of course, one of the easiest ways to get a complete set of webbing in one go, in fact to transform yourself into a SOF one hit wonder 101st farb trooper, would be to buy the whole lot in one swift and easy order - complete with shoulder holsters, cut-up parachute scarf, Toccoa T-Shirt, sunglasses... the only thing they don't supply is a fat cigar for you to chomp on.
+Yes, its easy; yes, its cheap; yes, it'll arrive fast... is it either good or acceptable?
 I don't really think I need to answer that!

 bottom of page